 Community Facilities and Services Code Source or Documentation Open Space and Recreation The proposed action would not result in the removal of landscaped - Open Space areas on the project site.
 Included as part of this proposal is the transfer of an open space resource by the City to the MHA to complete the parcel assembly.
 Featuring both active and passive recreation elements, Cedar Park is 1.6 acres of public open space.
 The change in land use at 62 Cedar Street from open space to development is allowed under the TOD zoning ordinance.
 However, under the current proposed action, this open space would remain in its current state and its use would not change.
 Meriden Green includes 11 acres of public open space that became available to the public starting on September 9, 2016.
 No new residents would be introduced as part of the proposed action and the relocation of residents may occur over a long period, therefore, utilization rates of the open space are not expected to change as a consequence.
 Therefore, the proposed action would not result in a significant adverse impact to any open space resource. - Cultural Facilities The proposed action would not adversely affect cultural facilities, as 1 no new residents would be introduced as a result.
 Transportation 1 As there may be a minor reduction in residents over time as a result of the proposed disposition, a slight decrease in traffic volumes, pedestrian volumes, transit ridership and parking demand may occur.
 However, significant impacts to any of these conditions would not occur.
-The project site is bound to the north by Park Street, to the west by State Street and Mill Street, to the east by Cedar Street, and to the
+The project site is bound to the north by Park Street, to the west by State Street and Mill Street, to the east by Cedar Street, and to the south by Pratt Street.

-State Street and Mill Street, to the east by Cedar Street, and to the south by Pratt Street.
 Several blocks north of the project site is U.S. Interstate 691, which is classified by the Connecticut Department of Transportation as a Principal Arterial roadway.
 To the southeast of the project site, Pratt Street and State Street to the west of the project site are classified as Collector roadways.
 All other streets surrounding the project site are classified as local roadways.
 Several bus lines are found within close proximity to the project site.
 The "A", "B" and "C" lines, operated by North East Transportation and "M" line, operated by Middletown Area Transit, run on State Street directly west of the project site, with the "M" bus offering regional service to Middletown and Cromwell.
 CTTransit operates the "C" bus line along Broad Street, which runs north-south approximately 1⁄2-mile east of the project site.
 Additional bus lines are operated throughout Meriden and the region.
+Less than \( \frac{1}{4} \) -mile to occur.

-Less than 1⁄4-mile southwest of the project site is the Meriden Amtrak Station.
+southwest of the project site is the Meriden Amtrak Station.

 In addition ample on-street parking is found throughout the study area.
-As additional residents or employees would not be generated by the proposed action, increased parking demand is not projected to occur.
+As additional residents or employees would not be generated by the proposed action, increased parking demand is not projected would not be altered under the proposed action.

-Similarly, pedestrian elements such as sidewalks and crosswalks would not be altered under the proposed action.
+Similarly, pedestrian elements such as sidewalks and crosswalks